 At that point, I’ve just tricked myself into exercising for another four weeks.
 The success of my prior accomplishments drives me to create ever-expanding goals.

 But what if I fail?
 What if I don’t exercise for four weeks?
 That’s okay too.
 If I fail, I don’t need to wait a year to reboot.
-I can relax and start over when the calendar rolls to a new month.
+I can relax and start over when a new month comes.
 At most, I’ll wait another twenty days or so to recommence my training.

 Beginning of the Month Motivation

 The best thing about monthly goals is that you can easily change them.
 I don’t know about you, but I find it challenging to decide what I want to accomplish for the entire year.

 What if my objectives change?
 What if life throws curveballs that make my initial dream impossible?

 My new month, new goals technique allows me to throw out old ideas and replace them with new aspirations.
 Each month, I can ask, “What do I want to accomplish and why?”
 Then I can set new monthly goals and work to achieve them.

 Setting Goals Each Month

 Let’s face it.
 It’s easier to create small goals once a month than one big goal for the whole year.
 It’s also easier to stay focused for thirty days than three-hundred and sixty-five.
 The key is to set specific objectives.